mutech/aka-ios-beacon/README.md

 ![Binding Schematics](Documentation/BindingSchematics.png)

-What happens behind the scenes (Beacon's job):
+What happens behind the scenes (Beacon's job, everything that's blue in the diagram):

 * **viewDidLoad:** The form view controller will **inspect your view hierarchy** to find views defining binding expressions and **create bindings** for them.
 * **viewWillAppear:** The bindings will **initialize views** with content from your data model and **observe changes** on boths ends.